michaelnisi/manger/README.md

 echo '[{ "url":"http://5by5.tv/rss", "since":"2014-06-07" }]' | node example/stdin.js | json -a title
 ```

+## Description

-The manger module leverages the lexicographical key sort order of Leveldb to implement a cache for RSS and Atom formatted XML feeds.
+The manger module leverages the lexicographical key sort order of LevelDB to implement a cache for RSS and Atom formatted XML feeds.
 The keys are designed to stream feeds or entries in time ranges between now and some point in the past.
 The API speaks objects and JSON.

 The distinction between feed and entries may seem dubious.
 A feed is the meta information of an RSS or Atom feed (title, author, published, etc.), while entries are the actual items in the feed.
 These are separated in manger to not repeatedly transmit feed information.
 Inherently manger tries to limit the number of requests and data transfers.